Linwood Training, Support and Advice (LTSA)

 An Introduction to Autism and Neurodiversity for Parents

-The session is FREE and your child does not need to have a diagnosis for you to attend.
+The session is FREE and open to families who live in the BCP area.
+Your child does not need to have a diagnosis for you to attend.

 Feedback from parents on the session: